Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Rapidity divergent scalar integrals

 For the non-light-like $p$ the leading terms of asymptotic expansion of this integral for $r\ll 1$ can be written as:

 where we have expressed the contribution $\sim r^{\epsilon}$ in terms of $A_{[-]}$ integral and $\Delta B_{[-]}$ is $O(r^{-\epsilon})$ contribution:

 For light-like $p$ the first and third terms in Eq.~(\ref{Eq:B0m}) are absent.
 This terms are also absent for the special case when $p^2<0$ but $p^-=0$.
 Expression for $B_{[-]}$ published by us in Ref.~\cite{gaQq-real-photon} applies only in this special cases.
 If $p^-=0$, asymptotic expansion of integral with Euclidean pole-prescription actually starts with the term $\sim r^{-1/2}$ (such term can be found e.g. in Appendix 1 of Ref.~\cite{Chachamis:2012cc}, integral [MSQ1]), but this term cancels in PV-prescription and asymptotic expansion of the integral with PV-prescription starts with $O(r^{\epsilon})$.
+Finally, in the $\tilde{p}^-=0$ case, the expansion of $B_{[-]}(p)$ actually starts with $O(r)$-term, and we put this integral to zero.

 The contribution (\ref{Eq:DB0m}) was obtained by resummation of infinite series of poles in the double Mellin-Barnes representation~\cite{Smirnov} for integral (\ref{Eq:B0m}).
-Due to the fact, that $1/\epsilon^2$-pole cancels, and parametric representation for $B_{[-]}$ is only a two-fold integral, the numerical cross-check of expression (\ref{Eq:DB0m}) is rather straightforward and doesn't require specialized methods such as sector decomposition~\cite{Heinrich:2008si}.
-We have checked, that indeed, for sufficiently small $r$ the difference between numerical result for $B_{[-]}$ (with Euclidean pole-prescription) and analytic result (\ref{Eq:B0m}) scales as $O(r)$ independently on other parameters.
+Due to the fact, that $1/\epsilon^2$-pole cancels, and parametric representation for $B_{[-]}$ is only a two-fold integral, the numerical cross-check of expressions (\ref{Eq:B0m}), (\ref{Eq:DB0m}) is rather straightforward and doesn't require specialized methods such as sector decomposition~\cite{Heinrich:2008si}.
+We have checked, that for sufficiently small $r$ the difference between numerical result for $B_{[-]}$ (with Euclidean pole-prescription) and analytic result (\ref{Eq:B0m}) scales as $O(r)$ independently on other parameters.

+Finally we will consider the ``tadpole'' and ``bubble'' integrals with two Eikonal propagators of the same type:

+which will arise in our calculation of $R{\cal O}g$ vertex.
+This integrals can be related to $A_{[-]}$ and $B_{[-]}$ by partial-fractioning of the Eikonal denominators.
+The results are: